Bukluran ng Manggagawang Pilipino: Campaigns

 In 1995, together with at least 80,000 people, BMP campaigned against the creation of the Expanded Value Added Tax (E-VAT) during President Ramos' State of the Nation Address (SONA).

-With the help of Sanlakas and other labor organizations, BMP sponsored the biggest Anti-Asia Pacific Economic Cooperation (APEC) Conference and biggest Anti-APEC protest caravan from Manila to Subic during the 1996 APEC Summit at Subic Bay in Central Luzon, Philippines.
+With the help of Sanlakas and other labor organizations, BMP sponsored the biggest anti-Asia Pacific Economic Cooperation (APEC) Conference and biggest anti-APEC protest caravan from Manila to Subic during the 1996 APEC Summit at Subic Bay in Central Luzon, Philippines.

 In 1997, BMP, with the help of the Federation of Free Workers, organized a unified labor support to the struggle of the dismissed workers of the German-owned Telefunken Microelectronics (TEMIC).
 For 11 days, they invaded the offices of the Secretary of Labor and demanded implementation of their reinstatement orders.

 In 1998, BMP participated in the party-list elections through the Sanlakas party-list.
-BMP leader Renato Magtubo, President of the Fortune Tobacco Labor Union, occupied the seat for Sanlakas.
+BMP leader Rene Magtubo, then president of the Fortune Tobacco Labor Union, occupied the seat for Sanlakas.

 The period 1999 to 2001, BMP participated in the growing protest of discontent under the administration of President Joseph Estrada.
 But instead of calling for the ouster of Estrada, BMP joined Sanlakas in their demand for all elected officials to resign and pave the way for the overhaul of the country's political system.